Reds (film): Plot

+Warren Beatty as John Reed on the set of the film Reds (1981).

 As it was now illegal to travel to Russia, Reed enters the country by traveling to Finland and sneaking across the border.
-Once there, though, he grows disillusioned with the authoritarian policies the Bolsheviks have imposed upon communist Russia.
-Reed attempts to leave and return to Bryant, but is imprisoned in Finland after being caught trying to cross the border.
-After learning of his arrest, Louise seeks the U.S. government's help in securing his release, but it refuses, as in his absence, he has been indicted on charges of sedition.
+His endorsement is rejected by the Comintern while Zinoviev tries to keep him in Russia.
+Reed tries to leave on his own and return to Bryant, but is imprisoned in Finland after being caught at the border.
+After learning of his arrest, Louise seeks the U.S. government's help in securing his release, but it refuses, as in his absence, he has been indicted on charges of seditious conspiracy.

 With no other recourse, Louise illegally travels to Finland herself, but by the time she arrives, Reed has been returned to Russia as part of a prisoner exchange between the two countries.

 Now living in Petrograd, Reed is employed as a propagandist with the Comintern, and shares an apartment with Emma Goldman, who had been deported from the U.S. Unaware that Louise has traveled to Finland, he repeatedly tries to make contact with her by sending telegrams to New York and becomes increasingly frustrated by the lack of response.
 Louise makes her way to Petrograd, where she is found by Emma, who tells her Reed was sent to deliver a speech in Baku.

 During his return to Petrograd, the czarist White Army attacks Reed's train.
 Reed survives the attack and is reunited with Louise at the train station.
 Soon thereafter, he is admitted to the hospital with typhus, and Louise cares for him.
 On his last day, they have loving words for each other.
 Louise goes down the hall to get him water and returns to find him dead.
 She enters his room, takes his hand, and sits by his bed.